pebblefoot31/project_euler/README.md

-# project_euler
+# Project Euler
-A series of mathematical and logic-based coding puzzles that get increasingly complex with each problem.
+An attempt to solve mathematical and logic-based coding problems that get increasingly complex with each problem.